What are the opportunities for rural tourism from Europe?

 - You can compare prices for rural travel products via portals like Travel Rural.

-- Tourism Boost has some useful online tools for pricing tours and accommodation.
-These help you determine the break-even point and ideal retail price of your tourism product.
+- Tourism Council WA has some useful online tools for pricing tours and accommodation.
+These can help you determine the break-even point and ideal retail price of your tourism product.

 Please review our market information disclaimer.